ecfm/CMU-MultimodalSDK/README.md

 # News
-Test set of CMU-MOSEI is now released!
+Test set labels of CMU-MOSEI are now publicly released!

-CMU MultimodalDataSDK is introduced in ACL 2018 workshop on Computational Modeling of Human Multimodal Language: http://multicomp.cs.cmu.edu/acl2018multimodalchallenge/
+CMU-MultimodalDataSDK will have version 1.0.0 released by June 15 2018.
+New features, easier interface and faster data loading!

 # CMU-MultimodalDataSDK Version 0.1.0